daniel-sarran/Job_Application_Manager/README.md

 # Job Application Manager

-Job Application Tracker is a Python program aimed at helping students stay organized in their job hunt.
+Job Application Manager is a Python program aimed at helping students stay organized in their job hunt.

 It is not uncommon for a student to apply to hundreds of jobs in a job search.
 It is also not uncommon for an employer to take several weeks (sometimes months) to respond to a job application.